 Listen to the podcast: Dr Daniel Crosby shares eight rules that will help you protect your wealth and in some cases your psychological health through these times of great uncertainty.

-Also subscribe to Investec Focus Radio SA wherever you get your podcasts
+Subscribe to Investec Focus Radio SA

 However, he says, success comes not from anticipating or forecasting what comes next, but from staying the course.